Heinrich Heine: Universities

 After a year at Bonn, Heine left to continue his law studies at the University of Göttingen.
 Heine hated the town.
-It was part of Hanover, ruled by the United Kingdom of Great Britain and Ireland, the power Heine blamed for bringing Napoleon down.
+It was part of Hanover, then also rulers of the United Kingdom of Great Britain and Ireland, the power Heine blamed for bringing Napoleon down.

-Here the poet experienced an aristocratic snobbery absent elsewhere.
+Here, the poet experienced an aristocratic snobbery absent elsewhere.
 He hated law as the Historical School of law he had to study was used to bolster the reactionary form of government he opposed.
-Other events conspired to make Heine loathe this period of his life: he was expelled from a student fraternity due to anti-Semitism reasons and he heard the news that his cousin Amalie had become engaged.
-When Heine challenged another student, Wiebel, to a duel (the first of ten known incidents throughout his life), the authorities stepped in and he was suspended from the university for six months.
+Other events conspired to make Heine loathe this period of his life: he was expelled from a student fraternity for anti-Semitism, and he learned that his cousin Amalie had become engaged.
+When Heine challenged another student, Wiebel, to a duel, the first of ten known incidents throughout his life, the authorities stepped in, and he was suspended from the university for six months.
 His uncle then decided to send him to the University of Berlin.

 Heine arrived in Berlin in March 1821.
-It was the biggest, most cosmopolitan city he had ever visited (its population was about 200,000).
+It was the biggest, most cosmopolitan city he had ever visited, with its population of about 200,000.
 The university gave Heine access to notable cultural figures as lecturers: the Sanskritist Franz Bopp and the Homer critic F. A. Wolf, who inspired Heine's lifelong love of Aristophanes.
 Most important was the philosopher Hegel, whose influence on Heine is hard to gauge.
 He probably gave Heine and other young students the idea that history had a meaning which could be seen as progressive.
 Heine also made valuable acquaintances in Berlin, notably the liberal Karl August Varnhagen and his Jewish wife Rahel, who held a leading salon.